jvilburn/ChessMoves/README.md

 ## My Implementation
 All of the above requirements were met.
 In addition, I implemented King and Bishop.
 I did not implement Pawn because that requires knowing the color of the piece to generate possible moves.
 Also, because the code has no history of moves I did not implement Castling for the King.

 The parameters are case insensitive and the relative position of the -piece and -position parameters does not matter.
 Entering an invalid parameter will cause an error message which displays the offending parameter.
-Entering an unimplemented piece (currently Pawn only) will display am message explaining that the piece is not implemented.
+Entering an unimplemented piece (currently Pawn only) will display a message explaining that the piece is not implemented.
 All error messages are followed by a Usage description.

 I received permission to use the PHPUnit framework for the unit tests.
 However, after further reflection I decided it would be simpler for others to run the tests if there were no additional frameworks to install.
 So I created a simple unit testing class loosely based on the functionality of PHPUnit.
 I believe that I have provided reasonably thorough unit test coverage of the code.